Responsibilities & Services

 Property taxes may be paid in full or by halves without interest by the following dates.

 - Full Payment: April 30

 - Second Half: June 15

 You may make the above timely payment by cash, check, eCheck or credit card.
 There will be a 2.50% fee charged by the provider if you choose the credit card option or a $2.50 fee for eCheck.
 Please note, there is a $200,000 limit for payments made online.
-To pay by eCheck or credit card please access our online payment website.
+To pay by eCheck or credit card please access the online payment website.
 Call up your account, and choose an appropriate button (“Pay by Credit Card” or “Pay by eCheck”).

 If paying after these dates, refer to the chart below or call us at 303.438.6390 for updated figures.